-Palm Beach State College is committed to Student Success.
-Please call us at (561) 967-7222 with any questions you have about the College and we encourage you to arrange for a campus tour of any of our four locations – Belle Glade, Boca Raton, Lake Worth and Palm Beach Gardens.
+Palm Beach State College is committed to your student's success.
+Please call us at (561) 967-7222 with any questions you have about the College.
+We also encourage you to arrange for a campus tour of any of our four locations – Belle Glade, Boca Raton, Lake Worth and Palm Beach Gardens.

 Expect More – Think Opportunity!